alnibo/milestone-project-2-bicycles/README.md

 The labels of the age donut chart were cut off at certain times.
 I resolved this issue by adjusting the values of `externalLabels` and `transform`, in order to display the values closer to the center and therefore not to get cut off.

 The link to the data set was manually tested.
 By using `target="_blank"` it was made sure that links will open in a new tab.

+The number display of the amount of crashes in the top left of the page was first meant to be connected with the data and would have adjusted when selecting a data segment.
+For this following code was used and inserted in the urban_rural_number function in the js file.

+    `dc.numberDisplay("#crash-number")
+        .valueAccessor(function(d) {
+            return d.total;
+        })
+        .group(urbanPercent);`

+While the number was now linked to the data and showing the amount of crashes when selecting a specific data segment it was displaying a wrong number in two cases.
+First, if nothing was selected - meaning it should display the amount of all crashes - it displayed 5 incidents too many.
+Second, when gender of biker "Male" was selected in the left pie chart it showed 3 cases to many.
+After being in contact with tutor support it turned out the code was correct, just that there might be a problem in the data set.
+However, no error was found when testing the csv-file on this [website](https://csvlint.io/).
+After checking the all the entries in the data file manually and finding no abnormalities I resolved to displaying a fixed number of all total crashes.

 ## Deployment